Published November 22, 2022. Updated August 6, 2024.

 If Your Renter Doesn't Leave, File the Eviction Lawsuit

-If your renter hasn't left or made things right after 30 days and the proper notice, you'll want to file the official eviction in court.
+If your renter hasn't left or made things right after 30 days and the proper notice of eviction, you'll want to file the official eviction in court.

 Sending the 30-day notice and then not following through can give you a reputation for threatening eviction without really doing it.
 This can harm relationships with your renters and even be perceived as discriminatory or a violation of fair housing laws if you eventually file evictions with some folks and not others.